All Episodes

 Like how might regulations address some of the problems we're seeing?

-You know, we saw this with the big news story coming out of California where there was a mansion with 21 children, mostly via surrogacy, and those women had each believed that they were like the only one having a baby for an infertile couple.
+You know, we saw this with the big news story coming out of California where there was a mansion with 21 children, mostly via surrogacy.

-I think it's really surprising to people that although surrogates usually go through extensive vetting with like reviewing the medical records and doing background checks, that that standard is not apply for intended parents.
+I think it's really surprising to people that although surrogates usually go through extensive vetting with like reviewing the medical records and doing background checks, that that standard does not apply for intended parents.

-Like I think it would really surprise people that I don't know of um like of I don't know of any state that requires background checks.
+Like I think it would really surprise people that I don't know of like of I don't know of any state that requires background checks.

-Maybe that exists, but New York State has like the most recent um regulation that is seen by many as a gold standard, and I don't believe that that requires a background check on the part of the intended parents.
+Maybe that exists, but New York State has like the most recent regulation that is seen by many as a gold standard.

-And then suddenly you're you're in this relationship that really is like almost impossible to get out of, you know, without producing the baby if there's no miscarriage.
+And then suddenly you're, you're in this relationship that really is like almost impossible to get out of, you know, without producing the baby if there's no miscarriage.

-So those are the kind of things that I think people are really really pushing for.
+So those are the kind of things that I think people are really, really pushing for.

 Because you can sign a contract for just about anything.